 The gentleman's essential

-According to the legend, all men – not least the ones considering themselves to be gentlemen, should carry a handkerchief or pocket square.
-This accessory item has evolved throughout history from being primarily used for sanitary purposes to becoming an item proclaiming love and affection to the fashion statement and decorative piece it is today.
+According to legend, men – not least the ones considering themselves to be gentlemen, should carry a handkerchief or pocket square.
+This accessory item has evolved over time from being primarily used for sanitary purposes to becoming an item proclaiming love and affection to the fashion statement and decorative piece it is today.
 No other accessory or piece of clothing holds as many memories of sadness, loss, joy, hope, happiness and love as the pocket square.
-Be careful of matching too closely to the rest of your look.
-Allow the expression to be significative and express individuality.
+Be careful not to match too closely to the rest of your look; allow the display to be both significant and to express individuality.

 Due to the expensive nature of linen or fine silk, the pocket square was historically used as an item indicating wealth.
 However, today the handkerchief comes in a much wider variety of styles, colours and fabrics to suit every individual's style and taste whether it is for a formal occasion, or just adding flavour to a more casual look.